ibm-bluemix-mobile-services/bmd-content-five/tile.md

-# Create Your First Project
+# Add Watson Service
-## Get started with ease
+## Enhance your mobile app with Cognitive

-Choose a template that best matches your use and customize the app using IBM Mobile App Builder.
+Add a cognitive service or create bots and virtual agents using natural language understanding to enhance the capabilities of your app.